 - Section 19 of the Australian regulatory guidelines for medical devices (ARGMD).

-SA Health also has a fact sheet on the Safe Use of Anaesthetic Equipment and Prevention of Cross Infection (PDF 108KB) which outlines the infection control requirements for reprocessing of these specific items, several of which may be labelled as "single use" or "single patient use".
+SA Health also has a fact sheet on the Safe Use of Anaesthetic Equipment and Prevention of Cross Infection (PDF 108KB) which outlines the infection control requirements for reprocessing of these specific items, several of which may be labelled as "

 The importance of cleaning